Exploiting Low Scanwidth to Resolve Soft Polytomies: Deciding Soft Tree Containment

 \begin{assumption} Let $N^*$ be any binary phylogenetic network, and let $T^*$ be an arbitrary phylogenetic tree with $L(T^*) = L(N^*)$.
 We construct the rooted DAG $N \ceq (V(N^*) \uplus \{\rho_N\},\allowbreak A(N^*) \cup \{(\rho_N, \getroot(N^*))\})$ by attaching a new root $\rho_N \notin V(N^*)$, and we construct the out-tree $T \ceq (V(T^*) \uplus \{\rho_T\},\allowbreak A(T^*) \cup \{(\rho_T, \getroot(T^*))\})$ by attaching a new root $\rho_T \notin V(T^*)$.
 Also, let $\Gamma$ be a canonical tree extension of $N$. \end{assumption}

 We generalize the strict reachability relation defined earlier in order to define reachability between arcs and vertices/arcs.
-The new reachability relation agrees with the old relation when comparing vertices with vertices.
+The new reachability relation agrees with the old relation when comparing two vertices.

-\begin{definition}[\cite{IJW25}] Let $D$ be a DAG\@, $u, v \in V(D)$ vertices, and $(w, x), (y, z) \in A(D)$ arcs.
-Then, the relation ${>_D} \subseteq (V(D) \uplus A(D))^2$ is defined as follows: \begin{enumerate} \item We have $u >_D v$ if and only if $u \geq_D v$ and $u \neq v$, \item we have $(w, x) >_D (y, z)$ if and only if $x \geq_D y$, \item we have $u >_D (y, z)$ if and only if $u \geq_D y$, and \item we have $(w, x) >_D v$ if and only if $x \geq_D v$ (read $v$ is \emph{reachable} from $(w, x)$). \end{enumerate} \end{definition}
+\begin{definition}[\cite{IJW26}] Let $D$ be a DAG\@, $u, v \in V(D)$ vertices, and $(w, x), (y, z) \in A(D)$ arcs.
+Then, the relation ${>_D} \subseteq (V(D) \uplus A(D))^2$ is defined as follows: \begin{enumerate} \item We have $u >_D v$ if and only if $u \geq_D v$ and $u \neq v$, \item we have $(w, x) >_D (y, z)$ if and only if $x \geq_D y$, \item we have $u >_D (y, z)$ if and only if $u \geq_D y$, and \item we have $(w, x) >_D v$ if and only if $x \geq_D v$ (read: $v$ is \emph{reachable} from $(w, x)$). \end{enumerate} \end{definition}

 This relation lets us describe parts of $N$ or $T$ that are ``below'' a specified set of arcs.
-In particular, our dynamic-programming table will indicate whether the parts of $T$ that are below an anti-chain of arcs (called ``top arcs'') can be embedded below a set of arcs in $N$.
+In particular, our dynamic-programming table will indicate whether the parts of $T$ that are below an anti-chain of arcs (called ``top arcs'') can be embedded below a set of arcs in $N$ (see \cref{fig:stc}).

-\begin{definition}[\cite{IJW25}] A \emph{downward-closed subforest} of $T$ is a subdigraph $F$ of~$T$ that does not contain isolated vertices and whose arc set is such that, for all arcs $a \in A(F)$ and $b \in A(T)$, if $a >_T b$, then $b \in A(F)$.
+\begin{definition}[\cite{IJW26}] A \emph{downward-closed subforest} of $T$ is a subdigraph $F$ of~$T$ that does not contain isolated vertices and whose arc set is such that, for all arcs $a \in A(F)$ and $b \in A(T)$, if $a >_T b$, then $b \in A(F)$.
 An arc $(x, y) \in A(F)$ is called a \emph{top arc} of $F$ if $\indeg_F (x) = 0$.
 The set $S \subseteq A(F)$ that contains exactly the top arcs of $F$ is called a \emph{top-arc set} for $L(F)$, and $F$ is called the \emph{forest below} $S$. \end{definition}

 In contrast to firm containment, soft containment allows embedding distinct arcs~$(x, y)$ and~$(x, z)$ of~$T$ as paths in $N$ that may start with the same arcs but separate further down.
-We call such paths ``eventually arc-disjoint''.
+We call such paths \emph{eventually arc-disjoint}.

 \begin{definition} Two distinct paths $P, Q \subseteq N$ are called \emph{eventually arc-disjoint} if they have length at least~$1$ and (a) $P$ and $Q$ are arc-disjoint or (b) $P$ and $Q$ start at the same vertex $v \in V(N)$ and $P - v$ and $Q - v$ are eventually arc-disjoint. \end{definition}